PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Custom-Fit Scupper Plugs

-Manufacturers like Perception, Old Town, and Hobie make plugs specifically sized for their kayak models.
-These provide the best seal and stay put even in rough conditions.
+Major kayak manufacturers like Perception, Old Town, and Hobie produce plugs specifically sized for their kayak models.
+These provide the best seal and stay firmly in place even in rough conditions.
+If you want maximum performance, custom-fit is the way to go.

 Self-Draining Scupper Plugs

-These ingenious plugs feature one-way valves that let water drain out while preventing it from coming in.
-Perfect for paddlers who want the best of both worlds.
-I use these year-round on my fishing kayak.
+These innovative kayak scupper valves feature one-way valves that let water drain out while preventing it from coming up into your kayak.
+They're perfect for paddlers who want the best of both worlds - a dry deck with automatic drainage when needed.

-• Small valve opens under pressure from above
+• Small valve opens under pressure from water above (on your deck)

-• Closes when water pressure comes from below
+• Valve closes when water pressure comes from below (outside the hull)

 DIY Scupper Plugs

-• Even wrapped foam pool noodles (temporary fix only!)
+• Wrapped foam pool noodles (temporary fix only)

 DIY Instructions: